FBnil/evidencer/README.md

 - `./suits/`   Once you are done building your scripts, move them into a suit, still available, but tucked away
 - `./temp/`    Directory used when you use `@hostnames_regexp`

+Tip: to create the top-level directories (except ./temp/ which you might want to redefine in a configuration first) use the following command:
+`./evidencer -s .. -C`

 ## Example
 Say you have the following servergroups (files that contain servernames/ipadresses on each line)
 ```sh